OpenST/platform-api/README.md

-  beneficiary -> ownerKind of aux chain facilitator -> chainOwnerKind of origin chain stakerAddress -> chainOwnerKind of origin chain firstTimeMint -> set this to true if you are minting st prime for the first time
+  beneficiary -> ownerKind of aux chain facilitator -> chainOwnerKind of origin chain stakerAddress -> chainOwnerKind of origin chain

    params = {
           stepKind: 'stPrimeStakeAndMintInit',